Tubbz-alt/charts-1/ecs-cluster/README.md

 ...
 ```

+For provisioning storage you should to provide license file:
+    --set-file objectsvsLicenseFile=/path/to/the/license.xml

 There are [configuration options](#configuration) for that, too.

 5. Check the notes printed after the install.
 They offer a helpful guide to get access to your cluster via S3.